Eodomius/router/README.md

 ### Middleware

-You can add middleware to the router with the `Use` function :
+You can add a middleware to the router with the `Use` function :

 - This function takes a function as parameter :
   - First parameter is the responce